Alamaar/Gyro-gun-controller/README.md

 ![GIF](./DOCS/Controller.gif)

-The game controller works as mouse input device to the pc.
+The game controller works as mouse input device to the PC.
 Device has its own website to control when the controller is on or off and make calibration to the controller.
-Project also include making game in unity.
+Project also includes game made with unity.
 Game is designed in mind to be used with controller.